nickdotht/timestamp-api/README.md

 # FreeCodeCamp - Timestamp Microservice

 The first API project for the Back End Development Certification on [FreeCodeCamp](https://freecodecamp.com).
-It uses Nodejs, Expressjs and EJS to return, as a JSON object, the Unix timestamp and the natural representation of a date string passed to it.
+It uses Nodejs and Expressjs to return, as a JSON object, the Unix timestamp and the natural representation of a date string passed to it.

 ## TOC